Blue Cut Fire: Impacts

 Due to the rapid growth and spread of the fire, fire officials ordered mandatory evacuations for over 82,000 residents in surrounding communities, including Wrightwood.
 The Summit Inn, a historic U.S. Route 66 roadside diner built in 1952, was destroyed by the fire.

 On Tuesday, August 16, 2016, Caltrans closed Interstate 15 through the Cajon Pass.
 This Interstate serves as the main route between Los Angeles and Las Vegas, Nevada.

 Ten of the buildings belonging to the Thanksgiving Korean Church retreat in Phelan were destroyed by the fire.
 Another victim of the fire lost 135 of her livestock, and most of her property.

 System stability of the electric power network

 As the fire approached a corridor of three 500 kV and two 287 kV transmission lines, 15 line faults in a short period of time occurred.
-The voltage drops and the disturbed frequency signal lead to significant losses of PV generation in the area, the most significant was nearly 1200 MW around 11:45 a.m.
+The voltage drops and the disturbed frequency signal led to significant losses of PV generation in the area, the most significant was nearly 1200 MW around 11:45 a.m.